-- fire starting within an assembly space, such as a church hall, where many people could be affected; - fire starting on a lower floor affecting the only escape route for people on upper floors or the only escape route for people with disabilities; - fire developing in an unoccupied space that people have to pass by to escape from the building; - fire or smoke spreading through a building via routes such as vertical shafts, service ducts, ventilation systems, poorly installed, poorly maintained or damaged walls, partitions and ceilings affecting people in remote areas; - fire spreading rapidly through the building because of combustible structural elements and/or large quantities of combustible goods; - fire and smoke spreading through a building due to poor installation of fire precautions, e.g. incorrectly installed fire doors (see Appendix B2 for more information on fire doors) or incorrectly installed services penetrating fire walls; - fire and smoke spreading through the building due to poorly maintained and damaged fire doors or fire doors being wedged open; and - fire starting in a service room and affecting hazardous materials (such as pyrotechnics or swimming pool chemicals).
+- fire starting within a large auditorium where many people could be affected; - fire starting on a lower floor affecting the escape route(s) for people on upper floors or the only escape route for people with disabilities; - fire on a stage affecting people at a high level; - fire developing in an unoccupied space that people have to pass by to escape from the building; - fire spreading through the building because of combustible structural elements or linings; - fire or smoke spreading through a building via routes such as vertical shafts, service ducts, ventilation systems, poorly installed, poorly maintained or damaged walls, partitions and ceilings, and affecting people remote from the fire; - fire and smoke spreading through a building due to poor installation of fire precautions, e.g. incorrectly installed fire doors (see Appendix B2 for more information on fire doors) or incorrectly installed services penetrating fire walls;

+- fire and smoke spreading through the building due to poorly maintained and damaged fire doors or fire doors being wedged open; and - fire starting in a service room and affecting hazardous materials (such as pyrotechnics or stocks of solvent-based cleaning products) which then create an additional hazard for people.